AbdouTlili/reddit-spider/README.md

 # reddit-spider
-bot that search for top posts in reddit and retweet them
+bot that search for top posts in reddit and tweet them